rqlite/rqlite/DOC/PERFORMANCE.md

 ```bash
 mount -t tmpfs -o size=512m tmpfs /mnt/ramdisk
 ```
 **This comes with risks, however**.
-The behavior of rqlite when a node fails, but the Raft log has not been permanently persisted, **is not defined**.
-But if your policy is to completely deprovision your rqlite node, or rqlite cluster, in the event of any node failure, this option might work for you.
+The behavior of rqlite when a node fails, but committed entries the Raft log have not actually been permanently persisted, **is not defined**.
+But if your policy is to completely deprovision your rqlite node, or rqlite cluster, in the event of any node failure, this option may be of interest to you.
+Perhaps you always rebuild your rqlite cluster from a different source of data, so can recover an rqlite cluster regardless of its state.
 Testing shows that using rqlite with a memory-only file system can result in 100x improvement in performance.

 ## Improving read-write concurrency
 SQLite can offer better concurrent read and write support when using an on-disk database, compared to in-memory databases.
 But as explained above, using an on-disk SQLite database can significant impact performance.
-Of course, the database-update performance will be so much better with an in-memory database, that improving read-write concurrency may not be needed in practise.
+But since the database-update performance will be so much better with an in-memory database, improving read-write concurrency may not be needed in practise.

 However if you enable an on-disk SQLite database, but then place the SQLite database on a memory-backed file system, you can have the best of both worlds.
 You can dedicate your disk to the Raft log, but still get better read-write concurrency with SQLite.

-An alternative approach would be to place the SQLite on-disk database on a different disk, but this is unlikely to be as performant as an in-memory file system.
+An alternative approach would be to place the SQLite on-disk database on a disk different than that storing the Raft log, but this is unlikely to be as performant as an in-memory file system for the SQLite database.